monstorium/Assigment-3-Unsupervised-Learning/assignment3/README.md

 ## Overall Flow
 1. Update `run_experiment.py` to use your data sets for dataset1 and dataset2.
 Also set `best_nn_params` for your data sets (lines 94 and 101).
-2. Run the various experiments (perhaps via `python run_experiment.py --all`)
+2. Run the various experiments (perhaps via `python3 run_experiment.py --all`)
-3. Plot the results so far via `python run_experiment.py --plot`
+3. Plot the results so far via `python3 run_experiment.py --plot`
 4. Update the dim values in `run_clustering.sh` based on the optimal values found in 2 (perhaps by looking at the scree graphs)
 5. Run `run_clustering.sh`
-6. One final run to plot the rest `python run_experiment.py --plot`
+6. One final run to plot the rest `python3 run_experiment.py --plot`

 There are clearly some redundant steps here but thankfully the plotting is pretty fast compared to the data generation.